rage/programming-23/data/part-2/2-else-elif.md

 <in-browser-programming-exercise name="Alphabetically last" tmcname="part02-07_alphabetically_last"  height="500px">

 Python comparison operators can also be used on strings.
-String a is smaller than string b if it comes alphabetically before b.
+String `a` is smaller than string `b` if it comes alphabetically before `b`.
 Notice however that the comparison is only reliable if
 - the characters compared are of the same case, i.e. both UPPERCASE or both lowercase
 - only the standard English alphabet of a to z, or A to Z, is used.